Director of Student Experience for the Faculty of Arts (Lifecycle and Progression)

 - PhD in History, University of Edinburgh (September 2010 – December 2014).
 ‘Dismembering Appearances: The Cultural Meaning of the Body and its Parts in Eighteenth-Century Understanding’.

-- Co-ordinator of the Centre for the History of Medicine Work-in-Progress Seminar.
+- Coordinator of the Centre for the History of Medicine Work-in-Progress Seminar (2017 - present)

-- Convenor of the Early Career Writing Group (History).
+- Coordinator of the Arts Faculty Early Career Writers' Group (2016 - present)

 - Facing Identity in a “Faceless” Society: Physiognomy, Facial Appearance and Identity Perception in Eighteenth-Century London’, Cultural and Social History, 14:2 (March, 2018), pp. 137-153.